e-spinner/scheduler/README.md

 ## General Features

+#### TODO

+- &#9744;  Completed events mark when they were done, and show that
+- &#9744;  Some method of dealing with past due undone events
+- &#9744;  ability to copy events for similar events

+- &#9744;  update task View so that it shows you the day by the hour, with events ploted on it
+- &#9744;  Saving a week of availability as a preset, and loading that into new weeks
+- &#9744;  Fix event manager so that it isn't so bad

+#### Done
 - &#9745;  Task view that shows what needs to be done today, or on selected day

-- &#9744;  Saving a week of availability as a preset, and loading that into new weeks
+- &#9745;  Update ui so that the input of availability is more intuitive